 standards for exceptional work.
 Students who complete ENGL 4900 will earn 1 credit

-- For Creative Writing majors, original creative work by the student
+- For Creative Writing majors, original creative work.

 Potential Honors students must fill out a petition to write the Honors Thesis in the semester prior to graduation, and set up a plan with their thesis advisor for completing the thesis.
 This plan should include the topic and range of the scholarly work or the type of creative work, and should leave time to turn in multiple drafts of the thesis before the due date.